Large deviations for the mean-field limit of Hawkes processes: Introduction and main results

 The first work on the mean-field limit for high dimensional Hawkes processes \eqref{dynamics} appeared in Delattre et al. \cite{Delattre}.
 They showed that under a certain setting, the mean-field limit is an inhomogeneous Poisson process.
 Since their seminal work, mean-field limit for Hawkes processes and the generalizations have attracted a lot of attention in the recent literature.
 Chevallier \cite{Chevallier} studied a generalized Hawkes process model with an inclusion of the dependence on the age of the process.
 Raad et al. \cite{Raad} also studied mean-field limit for an age dependent Hawkes process.
 Chevallier \cite{ChevallierIII} used mean-field limit for an age-dependent Hawkes process and a notation of stimulus sensitivity to study the response of the network to a stimulus.
 Delattre and Fournier \cite{DF} studied the mean-field limit for Hawkes processes on a graph with two nodes whether or not influence each other modeled by i.i.d.
 Bernoulli random variables.
 Dittlevsen and L\"{o}cherbach \cite{DL} considered a multi-class systems of interacting nonlinear Hawkes processes modeling several large families of neurons and studied the associated mean-field limit.
-Chevallier et al. \cite{CDLO} studied the spatially extended systems of interacting nonlinear Hawkes processes modeling large systems of neurons and study the associated mean field limits.
+Based on the model in \cite{DL}, Chevallier et al. \cite{Chevallier2021} obtained a strong error bound and a diffusion approximation, moment bounds for the resulting diffusion, and numerical schemes.
+Chevallier et al. \cite{CDLO} studied the spatially extended systems of interacting nonlinear Hawkes processes modeling large systems of neurons and study the associated mean field limit, which can be described by a neural field equation.
+Recently, Lu\c{c}on and Poquet \cite{Lucon2025} studied the long-term stability of interacting Hawkes processes with spatial extension following the work of \cite{CDLO} concerning the approximation of neural field equations by Hawkes processes.
 Erny et al. \cite{Erny} studied the mean-field limit for interacting Hawkes processes in a diffusive regime.
 L\"{o}cherbach \cite{Locherbach} studied Freidlin-Wentzell type large deviations for cascades of diffusions that arise from an oscillating system of interacting Hawkes processes.
 Heesen and Stannat \cite{Heesen} studied asymptotic fluctuations of mean-field interacting non-linear Hawkes processes by obtaining a function central limit theorem that characterizes the asymptotic fluctuations in terms of a stochastic Volterra integral equation.
 Pfaffelhuber et al. \cite{Pfaffelhuber} studied mean-field limit for Hawkes processes with excitation and inhibition.
+Stiefel \cite{Stiefel2023} studied mean-field limit for Hawkes processes with inhibition on Erd\H{o}s-R\'{e}nyi graphs.
 Duval et al. \cite{Duval} studied a general class of mean-field interacting nonlinear Hawkes processes with multiplicative inhibition.
 Agathe-Nerine \cite{Agathe} studied the mean-field limit for Hawkes processes on inhomogeneous random graphs.
 An age and leaky memory dependent Hawkes process was proposed in \cite{Schmutz} and the mean-field limit was obtained.
+Szymanski and Xu \cite{Szymanski-Xu-2025} obtained mean-field limits for Hawkes processes in the nearly unstable regime by extending the methodologies developed in \cite{Jaisson}, which generalized the results of \cite{Delattre}.
+In terms of the statistical theory of mean-field Hawkes processes, Bacry et al. \cite{Bacry2016} studied the problem of estimating the underlying parameters in systems of mean field interacting Hawkes processes, and Delattre and Fournier \cite{DF} estimated parameters of Hawkes processes an an Erd\H{o}s-R\'{e}nyi graph.
+Very recently, Duarte et al. \cite{Duarte2025} studied the nonparametric estimation based on a Nadaraya-Watson type kernel estimator.
 Borovykh et al. \cite{Borovykh} applied the mean-field limit for Hawkes processes to study the systemic risk in a mean-field model of interbank lending with self-exciting shocks.
+L\"{o}cherbach \cite{Locherbach2017} presented a short survey of some aspects of the study of Hawkes processes in high dimensions including the mean-field limit, in view of modeling large systems of interacting neurons.